vijaynagothi/java-8-practice/README.md

 # Experience-Java-8
-This repository contains the exercises for the Experience Java 8 course
+This repository contains the exercises for the Experience Java 8 https://github.com/Elqoo/Experience-Java-8